IMAGE: The Eden Project in Cornwall – not a low impact residential project, but worth a visit.

 Following in the footsteps of Dartmoor, Cornwall Council introduced its policy AL1 – Regenerative and Low Impact Development in February 2023.
 You can read about how it was introduced in this blogpost, and more about the policy here: AL1: Regenerative & Low Impact Development (Cornwall).

 The policy got off to a strong start.
 A dwelling and land-based business that had been served an enforcement notice were granted planning permission on appeal the day after the policy was introduced.
 The policy appears to have arrived just in time in that case.
 Since then, the council has published guidance associated with the policy.
-And there has been some planning activity, but only a limited number of permissions granted.
+And there has been some planning activity, but it has been limited in terms of permissions granted.

-Purely based on using relevant search terms in the Cornwall planning portal, we’ve unearthed two other planning permissions granted under policy AL1.
-One was near Saltash and one was near Falmouth.
-In addition, there are three cases awaiting a decision, and another one at appeal.
-Overall, it’s a modest level of activity, but that’s to be expected in the early years of a new policy such as this.
-As more consents are granted over time, there will be more real-life examples of the policy in practice.
+Purely based on searching the Cornwall planning portal, we’ve unearthed one other planning permission granted under policy AL1.
+A temporary, 6-year consent was granted for an off-grid dwelling (and associated development) near Saltash.
+In addition, there are currently three cases awaiting a decision, and another at appeal.
+So a modest level of activity, but the number of permissions – and real-life examples of AL1 in practice – should increase over time.

 Forest of Dean

-Forest of Dean District Council is considering introducing a planning policy similar to One Planet Development.
+Forest of Dean District Council is considering introducing a low impact development planning policy.

 In 2024, the council consulted on its emerging local plan including a draft policy on “new housing (small groups or single dwellings)”.
 In the current consultation, this has become draft policy RLP.15, which requires applicants wishing to live on site to “generate their food, water and energy needs from living off the land”.
 There are six criteria that applicants must comply with.

 The emerging local plan is due to be submitted for public examination later in the year.
 Assuming all goes well and their timescales hold, the local plan is due to be adopted in Spring 2027.
-The Forest of Dean would then be the third local planning authority in the South West to introduce an OPD-style planning policy.
+The Forest of Dean would then be the third local planning authority in the South West to introduce a low impact planning policy.

 Bath & North East Somerset

-B&NES Council is also considering an OPD-style planning policy, citing the policy introduced in Cornwall a precedent.
+B&NES Council is also considering a low impact planning policy, citing the policy introduced in Cornwall a precedent.

 In Autumn 2025, the council consulted on its local plan options, including a new policy called “Low Impact Farming”.
 It stated… “LIF developments are typically small-scale, land-based enterprises that integrate food production, biodiversity enhancement, renewable energy, and low-carbon living”.